Ralph-Modad/SafeWalk/README.md

-# SafeWalk
+# SafePath

-SafeWalk is a web application that helps pedestrians navigate cities with a focus on safety rather than just travel time.
+SafePath is a web application that helps pedestrians navigate cities with a focus on safety rather than just travel time.
 The application uses community contributions to identify and rate paths according to various safety and comfort criteria.

 ## Features